Overview

 thumb Listen Now speaker

-When diagnosed with Stage 1A Breast Cancer, the tumor is found only in your breast and is 2 centimeters or smaller, about the size of a peanut.
-The cancer has not spread to your lymph nodes, shown here in green, or to any other organs in your body.
+Stage 1A Breast Cancer is when the cancer is found only in your breast and is 2 centimeters or smaller, about the size of a peanut.
+In Stage 1A Breast Cancer, the cancer has not spread to your lymph nodes, shown here in green, or to any other organs in your body.

 What Tests Will I Need and Why?